vojtechkral/bard/doc/book/bard.toml.md

 ```toml
 subtitle = "An example project"
 ```
-Sub-title, shown on the title page as well but in smaller font.
+Sub-title, shown on the title page as well, but in smaller font.

 ```toml
 chorus_label = "Ch"
 ```
-Label to be used for chorus verses, without the dot.
+Label to be used for chorus verses without the dot.

 ```toml
 front_img = "guitar.jpg"